 Who will teach me?

-The Nursing program is comprised of full-time faculty who hold appropriate degrees in their respective disciplines.
+The Nursing program is comprised of faculty who hold appropriate degrees in their respective disciplines.
 Bringing their varied backgrounds into the classroom, students are provided extensive knowledge as they are trained to be a vital member in the healthcare profession.

 The RN to BSN program is fully accredited by the Accreditation Commission for Education in Nursing.
 Their contact information is: